HalahRaadSalih/JS-Design-Patterns/readme.md

  This repo is about javascript design patterns, their implementations and applications.

- - The inforamtion used is from the the folloing book [Javascript Design Patterns by Addy Osmani] (git@github.com:HalahRaadSalih/JS-Design-Patterns.git).
+ - The inforamtion used here is based on the following book: [Javascript Design Patterns by Addy Osmani] (git@github.com:HalahRaadSalih/JS-Design-Patterns.git).
- - Anything here is my understand of the design patterns.
+ - Anything here is my understanding of the design patterns.

 ### Types Of Design Patterns

- There is three types of design patterns.
+ There are three types of design patterns.

  - **Creational design patterns** : These are concerned with creating objects.
 Some examples of creational design patterns: